|

 people who had given more than 40 years of service

-in the place.
+place.
 You just don't get that these days".

 Jim tells me that the copy of the lecture booklet is 24 pages